 Both yield and return refer to what an investor might earn on a fixed investment.
 People often confuse the terms, but there are a few important distinctions between the two.
 The more forward-thinking of the two concepts, yield expresses itself in a percentage form.
 Also, it refers to the income earned on an investment over time.
 Return, however, focuses on an investment’s past earning and expresses itself in a dollar amount.

 Be careful not to confuse yield with rate of return.
 Both are percentages that express what an investor stands to earn on a particular security, but rate of return takes into account capital gains and yield does not.

 - If you’re not sure how to diversify your portfolio, a financial advisor may be able to help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to meet local advisors who will help you achieve your financial goals, start now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Do you know how much investment risk you can tolerate?
 How much will your investment grow over time?
 Will capital gains taxes take a chunk out of your earnings?
 How will inflation affect your overall returns?
-SmartAsset’s investing guide can help you with these initial questions and give you a foundation for working with a professional.
+SmartAsset’s investing calculator can help you with these initial questions.

 Photo credit: ©iStock.com/domoskanonos, ©iStock.com/gece33, ©iStock.com/Dmytro Varavin